Kristofferkirk/sp-bitcoin-webpart/README.md

 External API: https://coinmarketcap.com/api/

-Current API will be licensed with an account on Coinmarketcap on december 4th 2018.
+Current API will be licensed with an account on Coinmarketcap on December 4th 2018.
 Webpart will be updated before then to deal with the changes.

 ### Building the code